ykostov/ykostov/README.md

 <h2 align="center">🚀 About Me</h2>

-As both a programmer and a cybersecurity newbie, I combine two of the most important branches in IT.
+As both a experienced programmer and a cybersecurity enthusiast, I combine two of the most important branches in IT.
 I specialize in building full-stack applications using the Elixir language and its framework, Phoenix.
-I also have solid knowledge of database management, primarily with Postgres, and frontend libraries like Tailwind and Bootstrap.
-I have an intermediate understanding of cybersecurity, as I am studying it at the Technical University of Sofia.
-In my free time, I play tennis at a competitive level.
+I also have solid knowledge of database management, primarily with Postgres, frontend libraries like Tailwind and Bootstrap and other languages such as Ruby, Python and Rust.
+For contacts: ykostov@pm.me

 <h3 align="center">Git Stats</h3>